-A template for appendix A is available on the electronic application system of the Icelandic Centre for Research.
-The path to the template can always be found by selecting "home" at the bottom of the web page in the application system.
 To ensure equal treatment of applications, the IRF reserves the right to reject all applications that are not completed using the correct and most up-to-date form and template.
+Applicants must confirm that they have used the correct template before submitting.

-The form is divided into predefined sections, which should not be altered.
 Before the project description is uploaded into the application system, the list of references shall be detached and placed in a separate file.
 These two files shall be uploaded separately as pdf-files.
-The application system counts the number of pages of the project description and the maximum allowed is 20 pages for excellence grants, 15 pages for project grants, 12 pages for postdoctoral fellowship grants and 5 pages for doctoral student grants.
-The project description also includes a title page and an instructions page.
-There is no limit to the page length of the list of references.
+The application system counts the number of pages of the file containing the project description, but the pages of the file containing the bibliography will not be counted.
+The project description itself shall not be more than 20 pages for grants of excellence, 15 pages for project grants, 12 pages for postdoctoral fellowship grants and 5 pages for doctoral student grants.
+The project description file also includes two pages: a title page and an instructions page.
+The maximum page number that the online application system will accept for the project description files (excluding bibliography but including title page and instructions page) is therefore 22 pages for grants of excellence, 17 pages for project grants, 14 pages for postdoctoral fellowship grants, and 7 pages for doctoral student grants.